CodeGator/CG.Purple/BACKLOG.md

 ### CG.Purple Solution - BACKLOG

-Things left to be done on the project as of 11/20/2022
+Things to be done on the project, as of 11/20/2022

 ### Design

 * ...
 All in my head, need to write it down.

 ### Database

+* ProviderLogs should be renamed to MessageLogs.

 * Need to test the DB design.